Jump: Search:

-Top Features of Microsoft Access 2007 That Aren't Available in Prior Versions
+Microsoft Access Products from FMSTop 14 New Features of Microsoft Access That Aren't Available in Access 2003 or Earlier

-As power users and Access developers, it's critical that we understand the new features and how they give ourselves and our users advances at little to no cost.
-Once we understand that, we can justify migrating to Access 2007.
+As power users and MS Access developers, it's critical that we understand the new features and how they give ourselves and our users advances at little to no cost.
+Hopefully, you'll find it easy to justify migrating to Access 2007/2010/2013/2016.
 After all, people don't want change just for technology's sake.
 They want some real productivity gains.

-In this paper, I outline some of the top features I enjoy from Access 2007 that couldn't be easily done before.
+In this paper, we outline some of the top features we enjoy from Access 2007/2010/2013/2016 that couldn't be easily done in Access 2003.
 But before we start, here are some reasons why the transition feels painful.

-• Complaints about the Access/Office 2007 ribbon and how difficult it is to find things is universal.
-I must say I was confused when I first tried to find features I relied upon in those ribbons.
+• Complaints about the Access/Office ribbon and how difficult it is to find things is universal.
+It is initially confusing to find features I knew in the menus but couldn't find on the ribbons.
 It was a real productivity drain and very frustrating.
 But over time, I understood the philosophy behind the new organization and eventually found what I needed.

 • Complaints about the database container replaced by the Navigation Pane is also common.
 There are definitely lost features with the new Navigation Pane that I dislike: